Currently building Friendshift

 Mixing

 Started on UCLA Radio with carefully curated sets played track by track, learning to blend them over three years of hosting there.
-Berlin Community Radio came next — I was on the air there through the summer of 2018, whenever I had a new set worth sharing.
+Berlin Community Radio came next, where I went on the air through the summer of 2018 whenever I had a new set worth sharing.

-Vinyl came with me when those years ended, and stayed — the tactile delight I kept when the rest of life moved to screens.
-My collection runs broad, with a real weakness for rare dance records that have no online trace — sometimes no visible title to look up, unshazamable.
+Vinyl came with me when those years ended and stayed, the tactile delight I kept when the rest of life moved to screens.
+My collection runs broad, with a real weakness for rare dance records that have no online trace.

-Nowadays I mix mostly at home, sometimes with friends who share the craft, on a rig of two turntables alongside two XDJs through a four-channel analog mixer.
+Nowadays I mix mostly at home.
+My setup includes a pair of turntables and CDJs, linked with a Xone:92 (Allen & Heath).
 Some sessions are pure vinyl, others pure USB, depending on the mood.
-It's the same instinct I have about code.
-Mixing on vinyl is like writing in C — technical, exacting, every beat matched by hand.
-Mixing on XDJs is like Python or AI — the beatmatching is handled for you, freeing the attention you'd spend on it for higher-level creative choices.
-The craft is moving fluidly between the two inside a single mix while the flow stays unbroken.
+Nerd alert!
+The same parallel shows up in code.
+Mixing on vinyl is like writing in C: technical, exacting, every beat matched by hand.
+Mixing on CDJs is like Python or AI: you can hit sync to offload the beatmatching, freeing attention for higher-level creative choices.
+The skill is moving fluidly between the two inside a single mix while the flow stays unbroken.

-Most sessions vanish the moment they end — and a lot of what I love about mixing is exactly that, the unrepeatable shape of a given night.
+Most sessions vanish the moment they end, and a lot of what I love about mixing is exactly that: the unrepeatable shape of a given night.
 Every so often I'll plan one and record it.
-Those recordings become a way to revisit tracks I was deep into at a particular moment — like 25 May, Austin Texas or Living Room Booth 1.
+Those recordings let me revisit tracks I was deep into at a particular moment, like 25 May, Austin Texas or Living Room Booth 1.

-The needle finds the groove and the room changes — a small, physical delight I think about every time we make a hardware decision for Friendshift.
+The needle finds the groove and the room changes, a small physical delight that's on my mind every time we make a hardware decision for Friendshift.